1ynxy/mesh-net/README.md

 The User Datagram Protocol is a protocol for communicating datagrams between devices.
 A datagram is a set of information, potentially split into multiple packets, which is broadcast at the target device.
 No response is expected, meaning that this protocol does not usually open and maintain a connection between two devices, and is known as a connectionless protocol.
 The sender does not know if the receiver has received the information, and as such, packet loss can occur.
 Packets can be received out-of-order, or not at all, but they will always contain the correct information.
 More light weight than TCP, and quicker due to the communication not requiring multiple steps, this protocol is often used when packet loss is acceptable and speed is important.
 The Transfer Control Protocol is a protocol for reliable two-way communication of data between multiple devices.
 A connection can be made and maintained, and while this connection is open any data can be sent and received through it.
 No packet loss will occur, and packets will arrive in the correct order.

 In this use-case it would be best to create a protocol one layer under TCP.
 Reliability of communication is important, as a single lost packet could result in a de-synced network image which could cause problems further into development.
 Speed of transmission is not so important in this demonstration, although in a full commercial product it would be a significant discussion point.
 Many fast paced first person shooter games have picked UDP over TCP in order to reduce latency of packets, such as Quake 3.
 An ideal solution would be to utilise UDP while giving packets priorities.
 Packets with a certain priority will be stored in a buffer until a response with that packet identification is received.
 After a certain amount of time without this response the packet will be re-broadcast.
 This means that with relatively unimportant packets you would still get the advantage of speed that UDP provides but with packets which must be received there is a safety net to prevent packet loss.
+Introduced into games such as Quake 3 is a "multicast" system in which packets can be marked as reliable, implementing a portion of the TCP call and response over UDP.
+As Cronin, E, et al (2001) state, reliability is achieved using a stop-and-wait protocol with a single bit reliable sequence number [?].

 When it comes to developing a protocol there are a number of considerations to be made when designing the header, such as whether it is human readable or not, or whether it is a dynamic or fixed length.
 These options can influence network reliability, extensibility, speed, and efficiency so it is important to find the correct balance.